IBM-Security/ibm-security-integrations/jboss/README.md

-3. Deploy the Demo application with IBM Application Gateway Once the PKI and server xml configuration s defined; the resulting files can be added to a Kubernetes ConfigMap and deployed.
-The template yam files used for this use the `.tmpl` suffix; The `.macro_replace.sh` bash script is used to replace `%%MACRO%%` macros in the template files with the required configuration using Perl.
+3. Deploy the Demo application with IBM Application Gateway Once the PKI and server xml configuration is defined; the resulting files can be added to a Kubernetes ConfigMap and deployed.
+The template yaml files used for this use the `.tmpl` suffix; The `.macro_replace.sh` bash script is used to replace `%%MACRO%%` macros in the template files with the required configuration using Perl.
 There is a trick to this where the indentation when adding the values to the template files must match the expected yaml indentation.